-Skip the takeout, and make this easy ramen recipe at home instead!
-Tender noodles combine with a rich broth and hearty steak for a meal that’s tastier than your local fast food joint and far better than anything you’ll find in a microwaveable cup.
+Skip the takeout, and make this easy beef ramen recipe at home instead!
+It’s a one-pot soup with tender noodles, rich beef broth, and hearty steak for a meal that’s tastier than your local fast food joint and far better than anything you’ll find in a microwaveable cup.

-- Only five minutes of prep time.
-Just combine the ingredients, and let them cook!
+- Only 5 minutes of prep time.
+Just combine the 8 ingredients in a pan, and let them cook!

-- Shiitake mushrooms are added to the broth for a rich, umami flavor!
+- Shiitake mushrooms – Added to the broth for a rich, umami flavor!
 I prefer fresh or dried shiitake mushrooms, but white button mushrooms also work.

 - Beef broth – Homemade beef broth makes this easy ramen truly rich and delicious!
 In a pinch, Better than Bouillion roasted beef base with water works great too.